archf/ansible-accounts/README.md

   # set to 'always'.
   update_password: 'on_create'

-  # This 'home' variable is the path prefix to the directory that will contain
+  # Path prefix to the directory that will contain a user account.
+If you work
-  # a user account.
-If you work on Solaris you could set this to
+  # on Solaris you could set this to '/export/home'.
+Not to be confused with
-  # '/export/home'.
+  # 'homedir'
-  home: '/home'
+  homedir_root: '/home'

   # Module defaults
   createhome: yes     # Defaults to yes